NCAR/WhittJansen_public/README.md

 Matlab code for the box model reported in Whitt and Jansen (2020) "Slower nutrient stream suppresses SubarcticAtlantic biological productivity in global warming"
 Submitted to PNAS.
 January 15, 2020.

 This code should not be treated as a black box.
-Contact us with questions: dwhitt@ucar.edu, mfj@uchicago.edu
+Contact us with questions.

 Running scripts in the top directory with names starting "plot" will generate several of the figure files in the paper.